akexorcist/SnapTimePicker/README.md

 dialog.show(supportFragmentManager, tag)
 ```

 SnapTimePickerDialog made from DialogFragment (AndroidX) so it need SupportFragmentManager from Activity/Fragment and any string tag.
 If you have no idea for the dialog tag.
 You can use `SnapTimePickerDialog.TAG`

+Note - Cannot reuse the SnapTimePickerDialog instance.
+Please create new instance every time

 To custom some text and color in TimePickerDialog.
 ```kotlin